Event Data Recorders

 - Time between first two crash events, if applicable

-- Whether or not stability control was engaged or not
+- Whether or not stability control was engaged

 - Whether or not EDR completed recording

-The NHTSA standard would also specify parameters for recording such things as sideways acceleration, forward or rearward acceleration, engine speed, driver steering input, right front passenger safety belt status, engagement of electronic stability control system, anti-lock brake activity, side airbag deployment time for driver and right front passenger,seat track positions for both the driver and right front passenger, and occupant size and position for drivers and right front passengers.
+The NHTSA standard would also specify parameters for recording such things as sideways acceleration, forward or backward acceleration, engine speed, driver steering input, right front passenger safety belt status, engagement of electronic stability control system, anti-lock brake activity, side airbag deployment time for driver and right front passenger, seat track positions for both the driver and right front passenger, and occupant size and position for drivers and right front passengers.
 The NHTSA proposal also requires that automakers provide a commercially available tool for downloading the EDR data.

-The 2006 NHTSA ruling did not require cars to have EDRs.
-It only specified which data EDRs should collect and how it should be stored.
 In December of 2012, NHTSA proposed that EDRs complying with the 2006 standard be required in all light passenger vehicles beginning September 1, 2014 .
 The EDR data would be treated by NHTSA as the property of the vehicle owner and would not be used or accessed by the agency without owner consent.

 - Data stored in electronic memory card